atsign-foundation/docs.atsign.com/content/docs/atplatform/specification.md

 **Description:**

-The `pol` verb follows the `from` verb. 'pol' indicates another atServer that the atServer (you) who is trying to connect is ready to authenticate.
+The `pol` verb follows the `from` verb. 'pol' indicates to another atServer that the atServer (you) who is trying to connect is ready to authenticate.
 For example, if @bob is trying to connect to @alice, @bob would take the key and value from the proof response of the verb and create a public key and value which then can be looked up by @alice.
 After @alice looks up @bob's atServer, @alice's atServer should change the prompt to @bob.

 **Options:**